<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 2. jsDelivr

 jsDelivr is an open-source, free CDN that specializes in delivering JavaScript libraries, CSS frameworks, and other static assets.
-By aggregating multiple CDN networks, it ensures high reliability and speed, making it a preferred choice for developers involved in open source and front-end projects.
+By aggregating multiple CDN networks, it ensures high reliability and speed, making it a preferred choice for developers working on open source and front-end projects.

 Price: Free